JohnnyElaine/bsc_aif_parallel_pipeline/README.md

 Observations are gathered either directly at the producer level (Queue Size, Memory), or received from workers in ``GET_WORK`` requests.
 These observations are then used to evaluated SLOs and in turn stream quality parameters

-### Implementation of Active Inference
-The agent that controls the elasticity of the system runs on the producer.
-It is implemented using the active inference library [pymdp](https://github.com/infer-actively/pymdp).
-More information is available in the offical [paper](https://arxiv.org/abs/2201.03904).
-In order to make intelligent decisions using active inference, we need to model the problem as a Partially observable Markov decision process (POMDP).
-For this the environment was modeled as follows.
-The agent interfaces with the world in two ways.
-It can make observations from self.observations and it can make actions using self.actions

-Observations:
-- FPS of stream
-- Resolution of stream
-- YOLOv11 Inference Quality (Model) used by the worker nodes
-- State of the Memory SLO (as a normalized float value)
-- State of the Queue Size SLO (as a normalized float value)
-- State of the Global Average Processing Time SLO (as a normalized float value)
-- State of the Highest Worker Average Processing Time (as a normalized float value)

-Actions set 1 (absolute control):
-- Direct changing of the FPS of the stream
-- Direct changing the Resolution of the stream
-- Direct Changing the YOLOv1 Inference Quality (The model used by the worker nodes)

-Actions set 2 (relative control):
-- Increasing/Decreasing of the FPS of the stream by one step
-- Increasing/Decreasing of the Resolution of the stream by one step
-- Increasing/Decreasing of YOLOv1 Inference Quality (The model used by the worker nodes) by one step

-#### Goal
-1. Uphold all 4 SLOs at all times.
-2. While upholding the SLOs: maximize the 3 stream quality parameters (fps, resolution, inference quality)
-3. Learn the correct configuration for the 3 stream quality parameters over time The preference for the stream quality parameters should be resolution > fps > inference quality, if the performance impact is equal.

-#### AIF Loop
-The agent defines an interval for the AIF loop.
-Per default this is 1 second.
-Meaning every 1s:
-- The agent retrieves the observations (SLO values and stream quality parameters)
-- The agent updates its believes
-- The agent chooses actions according to its believes
+### Active Inference Agent Implementation
+The Active Inference Agent controls the elasticity of the system and runs on the producer.
+It is implemented using the active inference library [pymdp](https://github.com/infer-actively/pymdp), which provides a comprehensive framework for building agents based on the Free Energy Principle.
+More information about the underlying theory is available in the official [paper](https://arxiv.org/abs/2201.03904).

+Active Inference is a theoretical framework from computational neuroscience that describes how biological agents (like the brain) make decisions under uncertainty.
+The core idea is that agents maintain internal models of their environment and continuously update these models based on sensory observations.
+They then use these models to predict future states and select actions that minimize "free energy" - a quantity that combines prediction error with the complexity of the agent's beliefs.

+#### POMDP Modeling
+To make intelligent decisions using active inference, the elasticity control problem is modeled as a Partially Observable Markov Decision Process (POMDP).
+The agent interfaces with the distributed system through observations and actions:

+**Observations (7 dimensions):**
+- Current FPS of the stream (discrete state index)
+- Current resolution of the stream (discrete state index)
+- Current YOLOv11 inference quality/model used by worker nodes (discrete state index)
+- Queue Size SLO status (OK, WARNING, CRITICAL)
+- Memory Usage SLO status (OK, WARNING, CRITICAL)
+- Global Average Processing Time SLO status (OK, WARNING, CRITICAL)
+- Worker Average Processing Time SLO status (OK, WARNING, CRITICAL)

+**Actions (Relative Control Approach):**
+The agent uses relative control, meaning it can incrementally adjust parameters:
+- Increase/Decrease/No-change FPS of the stream by one step
+- Increase/Decrease/No-change Resolution of the stream by one step
+- Increase/Decrease/No-change YOLOv11 Inference Quality by one step

+#### Generative Model Components
+The Active Inference agent learns through four key matrices that define its generative model:

+1. **A Matrix (Observation Model)**: Maps from hidden states (stream parameters) to observations.
+Encodes the agent's beliefs about how computational load affects SLO violations.

+2. **B Matrix (Transition Model)**: Defines state transitions based on actions.
+For this domain, transitions are largely deterministic since the agent can reliably change stream parameters.

+3. **C Matrix (Preference Model)**: Encodes the agent's preferences over observations.
+Higher quality parameters are preferred, but SLO satisfaction takes priority over quality optimization.

+4. **D Matrix (Prior Beliefs)**: Initial beliefs about the current state, typically initialized based on the actual current system configuration.

+#### Learning and Adaptation
+The agent continuously learns and adapts its internal model through:
+- **A-matrix updates**: Learning how computational load correlates with SLO violations based on observed outcomes
+- **Belief updates**: Updating beliefs about the current hidden state based on new observations
+- **Policy inference**: Selecting action sequences that minimize expected free energy

+#### Goals and Objectives
+1. **Primary Goal**: Uphold all 4 SLOs at all times (Queue Size, Memory Usage, Global Processing Time, Worker Processing Time)
+2. **Secondary Goal**: While maintaining SLO compliance, maximize the 3 stream quality parameters
+3. **Learning Goal**: Adapt and improve decision-making over time based on system feedback

+The preference hierarchy for quality parameters is: **resolution > fps > inference quality** when performance impact is equivalent.

+#### AIF Decision Loop
+The agent operates on a configurable interval (default: 1 second):
+1. **Observe**: Retrieve current SLO values and stream quality parameters
+2. **Infer States**: Update beliefs about hidden states using Bayesian inference
+3. **Infer Policies**: Evaluate potential action sequences and their expected outcomes
+4. **Act**: Sample and execute actions based on policy that minimizes expected free energy
+5. **Learn**: Update the generative model based on observed outcomes

 ## Worker
 The workers purpose is to process the tasks provided by the producer.
 It continuously